rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    ``refs/heads/NAME`` -
    Default reference name for storing final results.

-   I mention all this because this error occurs if you try to checkout a different branch:
+   I mention all this because this error occurs if you try to checkout a different branch after

    <pre>
 somefile.md: needs merge